Identifying Best Candidates for Busbar Splitting: Results and discussion

-Table~\ref{table:3374_identified_metrics} and Fig.~\ref{fig:case_3374_one_bus_per_time} show how 8 of the selected busbar leads to reductions in generation costs compared to the AC-OPF.
-Also in this case, part of the selected busbars, i.e. \textit{498}, \textit{665}, \textit{439}, and \textit{670}, figure among the ones leading to the best cost decrease.
-Different from case 793-bus, the busbars in the bottom part of Table~\ref{table:3374_identified_metrics} do not lead to any cost decrease even though they have many connected lines and elements.
-This fact can be related to the lower cost reductions compared to the previous cases, showing that large cost reductions are not achievable in this specific test case, and it is therefore more complex to identify relevant busbars for BuS.
-For example, busbar \textit{10001} leads to the biggest cost reduction even though it has 4 non-congested branches connected to it and a low $\phi$, making it difficult to be identified as a good candidate from the OPF results.
-Nevertheless, Fig.~\ref{fig:case_3374_one_bus_per_time} still confirms the validity of the proposed metrics in identifying relevant busbars for BuS.
+Table~\ref{table:3374_identified_metrics} and Fig.~\ref{fig:case_3374_one_bus_per_time} show that 8 of the selected busbar leads result in reductions in generation costs compared to the AC-OPF.
+Also in this case, part of the selected busbars, i.e., \textit{498}, \textit{665}, \textit{439}, and \textit{670}, are among those that lead to the largest cost decrease.
+Unlike case 793-bus, the busbars in the bottom part of Table~\ref{table:3374_identified_metrics} do not lead to any cost reduction, even though they have several lines and elements connected to them.
+This result can be attributed to the lower cost reductions relative to previous test cases, indicating that large cost reductions are not achievable in this specific test case, and that identifying relevant busbars for BuS is therefore more challenging.
+For example, busbar \textit{10001} yields the largest cost reduction, even though it has 4 non-congested branches connected to it and a low $\phi$, making it difficult to identify as a good candidate from the OPF results.
+In addition, out of the busbars with high $\phi$-values and low number of branches (\textit{679, 611} and \textit{665}), only \textit{665} leads to a cost decrease if split.
+We leave further refinements of the metrics to efficiently select busbars with similar characteristics for future work.
+Nevertheless, Fig.~\ref{fig:case_3374_one_bus_per_time} still confirms the validity of the proposed metrics in identifying relevant busbars for BuS, with several selected busbars being among the ones leading to the highest cost reductions compared to the AC-OPF simulation.

 Finally, optimizing the selected buses took 13582.7~s (3.77~h), or an average of 11.32~min per bus.
-Therefore, the proposed metrics select relevant busbars in a substantially lower time than if we had to split one busbar at a time, which took 374.98~h (15.62~days).
+Therefore, the proposed metrics select relevant busbars substantially faster than splitting one busbar at a time, which took 374.98~h (15.62~days).